-We are currently conducting a pilot study to examine the effects of a fully integrated phonics and language whole-class approach to teaching reading in a sample of children, some of whom will be deaf.
+We have recently completed a pilot study to examine the effects of a fully integrated phonics and language whole-class approach to teaching reading in a sample of children, some of whom were deaf.

 From the simple view of reading, we know that both decoding (phonics) and language skills are essential for the development of reading comprehension.
 However, current educational practice focusses on phonics, with less emphasis on language.

-The study is funded by a Nuffield Foundation grant awarded to Ros Herman, Charles Hulme, Penny Roy and Fiona Kyle.
+The study was funded by a Nuffield Foundation grant awarded to Ros Herman, Charles Hulme, Penny Roy and Fiona Kyle.